gbstringer/Pico_Micropython/blinky/README.md

 * Connect an LED to GP1 and GND
 * Take care that the longer lead of the LED is connected to GP1
-* In this case the outputs are 3.3V so don't need an additional resistor
+* In this case the outputs are 3.3V so we don't need an additional resistor

 ## blinky-callback.py